argoproj/argoproj/sigs/sig-marketing/social-media-guidelines.md

 _Objectives_

+The goal of the project social accounts is to promote the project and related content.
+Any content posted, or linked to, should be relevant, no more than a week old and not be re-posts.
+Linking to vendor blogs and/or content should be restricted to once / month / vendor.

+This includes:

 * Raising awareness of events and talks about/for the community
     * Includes: ArgoCon, KubeCon, GitOpsCon, Argo Contributor Summit, CNCF Workshops, CNCF Certifications, Community Events
 * Empowering the DevOps community to use and leverage Argo Projects
 * Conversion: Communicating with the existing Argo community on new features and updates

 _LinkedIn/Twitter Posts_